jeschkies/common-log-parser-bench/README.md

 3.68user 0.00system 0:03.70elapsed 99%CPU
 ```

 `data/small_access.log` is a 35M file containing 161761 Nginx access lines.
 Both parsers convert the response code and the response size to an integer.
+Extract the logs with `tar -xzvf data.tar.gz`.

 One can run the benchmark with `cargo bench` but be aware that the regex parser takes a long time.